Masterslayer7/EricaAITutor/README.md

-# Erica: The AI Tutor
+# Erica: The AI Tutor By Yug Patel and Eric Zhang

 ### How to Run Locally
 Prerequisites